Tuesday, July 23, 2013

 These are just a few of the growing number of great role models that our community can look up to.

-Monika: What was the hardest thing about your coming out?
+Monika: What was the most challenging aspect of your coming out experience?

-Monika: What is your general view on the present situation of transgender women in American society?
+Monika: What are your thoughts on the current landscape for transgender women in the United States?

 Ashlee: It's not great, but it's much better than what is was in the past, even like 5 years ago.
 It's constantly improving.
 More government agencies are letting people change their gender marker without surgery, and providing hormones for their employees.
 There's more awareness, and the support is constantly growing.